 “Everyone in the education department at Discovery Park is passionate about helping teachers ignite and inspire the next generation of critical thinkers, problem solvers and innovators,” said Polly Brasher, Discovery Park’s senior director of education and guest experience.
 “This one-of-a-kind exhibit provides an opportunity for us to do what we do best.”

 Teachers and administrators wishing to book a school group should download Discovery Park’s Student Group Planning Guide, e-mail firstname.lastname@example.org or call reservations at 731-885-5455.

-“Discover Steampunk: A Fantastical Hands-On Adventure” is free with park admission or membership and will be at Discovery Park June 18, 2022 to Jan.
+“Discover Steampunk: A Fantastical Hands-On Adventure” will be at Discovery Park June 18, 2022 to Jan.
 8, 2023.
 Visit DiscoveryParkofAmerica.com to plan your visit.

 “Discover Steampunk” is funded in part by a grant from the Humanities Tennessee, an independent affiliate of the National Endowment for the Humanities.